 How to Make Teriyaki Chicken Kabobs

-- Step 4: Serve with sesame seeds and green onion if desired.
+- Step 4: Transfer the kabobs to a platter and garnish with sesame seeds and sliced green onions before serving, if desired.

 Sarah's Top Tips